browserengineering/book/book/animations.md

 Compositing
 ===========

-*Compositing* is the technique that lets us avoid raster costs during visual effect animations; on the browser thread, only draw is needed for each animation frame (with different parameters each time).[^compositing-def]
+*Compositing* is a technique to avoid raster during visual effect animations by caching it instead in the GPU.
+So only `draw` is needed for each animation frame (with different parameters each time).[^compositing-def]

-[^compositing-def]: The term [*compositing*][compositing] at its root means to combine multiple images together into a final output.
-As it relates to browsers, it usually means the performance optimization technique of caching rastered GPU textures that are the inputs to animated visual effects, but the term is usually overloaded to refer to OS and browser-level compositing and multi-threaded rendering.
+[^compositing-def]: The term [*compositing*][compositing] originally meant to combine multiple images together into a final output.
+As it relates to browsers, it usually means the performance optimization technique described here, but the term is usually overloaded to refer to OS and browser-level compositing and multi-threaded rendering.

 [compositing]: https://en.wikipedia.org/wiki/Compositing

 Let's consider the opacity animation example from this chapter.
-When we're animating, the opacity is changing, but the
-"Test" text underneath it is not.
+When we're animating, opacity is changing, but the "Test" text underneath it is not.
 So let's stop re-rastering that content on every frame of the animation, and instead cache it in a GPU texture.
 This should directly reduce browser thread work, because no raster work will be needed on each animation frame.

 Below is the opacity animation with a red border "around" the surface that we want to cache.
-Notice how it's sized to the width and height of the `<div>`, which is as wide as the viewport and as tall as the text "Test".[^chrome]
+Notice how it's sized to the width and height of the `<div>`, which is as wide as the viewport and as tall as the text "Test".[^chrome] That's because the surface will cache the raster output of the `DrawText` command.

  <iframe src="http://localhost:8001/examples/example13-opacity-transition-borders.html">
  </iframe>